mihai2000q/ConsiliumTempus-be/docs/Domain.md

 The enums defined in the Domain of the application are:

+- **FilterOperator**, which is used to represent the different numerous operators that can be used for filtering (i.e., equal or less than)
 - **OrderType**, which is used to determine whether the order should be ascending or descending
 - **Permissions**, which are used on the Presentation Layer for Authorization